philipschm1tt/website/src/content/blog/2024-12-22_keyboard_8_krush65.md

 ---
-title: "Keyboard 8: Krush65 + XMI Vintage Beige + SW x Haimu MP Tactiles"
+title: "Keyboard 8: Krush65 + XMI Vintage Beige"
 subheading: "Classic style with cream + copper"
 description: "The one in which I convince myself that an 8th expensive keyboard is a bargain."
 pubDate: "2024-12-22"